Work-from-Home Music to Boost Productivity

 2. Classical Music

 Have you heard of the ‘Mozart Effect’?
 No, it doesn’t mean wasting your true potential by dying poor and drunk!
 In reality, the Mozart Effect is related to a study conducted by researchers Frances Rauscher, Gordon Shaw, and Katherine Ky.
-The study concluded that their test subjects who listened to Mozart gained an average of eight to nine points of increase in their IQs.
+The study concluded that their test subjects who listened to Mozart increased their IQs by an average of eight to nine points.

 Over the years, the Mozart Effect has been debated by people.
 However, more and more researchers explore the idea, studying how it can benefit learning and productivity.
 So, it wouldn’t hurt if you tried to listen to classical music as well.
 After all, it has been known to provide relaxing and calming effects.